scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 reactions which power todays nuclear power plants.
 In a fusion reaction two light atomic nuclei merge into a heavier one, while converting a fraction of the reactants binding energy into kinetic energy of the products.
 As a nuclear reaction, the amount of energy released is larger by orders of magnitude than for a chemical reaction that occurs when burning fossil fuels.
-And the best is that fuel for fusion reactions are readily extracted from sea water, which is available in near-infinite quantities.

-At the same time nuclear fusion is inherently safe.
-In order to bring positively charged atomic nuclei close enough together so that they fuse requires a temperature upwards of 100 million degrees.
+Fuel for fusion reactions are readily extracted from sea water, which is available in near-infinite quantities.
+All this means that fusion energy is also inherently safe.
+Since the energy yield of a fusion reaction is so large, only little fusion plasma needs to be confined to power a fusion reactor.
+To produce 1 GW of fusion power, enough to power about 700,000 homes, just 2 kg of fusion plasma would need to be burned per day [Ent18]_.
+Thus, a catastrophic event such as total loss of plasma confinement can cause no more than local damage to the plasma vessel.

+To fuse positively charged atoms into one heavier one enormous energies are required.
+For the most feasible fusion reactions, temperatures upwards of 100 million degrees are required.
 Such a requirement unfortunately excludes any material container to confine a fusion fuel.
 The most promising approach is to confine the fusion fuel in the state of a plasma - a hot gas where the atoms are stripped of their electrons.
 Such a plasma can be confined in a strong magnetic field, shaped like a donut.
-Since the energy yield of a fusion reaction is so large, only little fusion plasma needs to be confined to power a fusion reactor.
-To produce 1 GW of fusion power, enough to power about 700,000 homes, just 2 kg of fusion plasma would need to be burned per day [Ent18]_.
-Thus, a catastrophic event such as total loss of plasma confinement can cause no more than local damage to the plasma vessel.
-The physical principles of Fusion Energy also forbid uncontrolled chain reactions.
+Confined like this, there is no possibility for an uncontrolled chain reaction.
+If a significant amount of plasma would leak out of the vessel, the accompanying temperature drop would stop any fusion reactions.
+At the same time, the leaked plasma would be rendered inert very quickly and not pose and danger.

 The best performing plasma confinement devices, tokamaks, are donut shaped.
 Medium-sized tokamaks, such as KSTAR [KSTAR]_, DIII-D [D3D]_, NSTX-U [NSTX]_, ASDEX Upgrade [AUG]_, MAST [MAST]_, and TCV